frejanordsiek/hdf5storage/README.rst

        package version.
 The initial version is ``'1.0'``.
      * Fixed bugs in ``savemat`` and ``loadmat`` with appening the file extension to filenames that are ``bytes``.
      * Issue #27.
-Added of paths with null characters and slashes.
+Added support for paths with null characters, slashes, and leading periods.
 It is used for the field names of structured numpy ndarrays as well as the keys of ``dict`` like objects when writing their values to individual Datasets.
      * Issue #49.
 Changed marshaller types and their handling code to support marshallers that handle types in modules that may not be available or should not be imported until needed.
 If the the